-The Company has a history of operating losses, as of December 31, 2022, had accumulated deficit of \$320,568,941 (December 31, 2021: \$310,550,720).
+The Company has a history of operating losses, as of December 31, 2023, had accumulated deficit of \$323.8 million (December 31, 2022: \$320.6 million).
 The ability of the Company to continue as a going concern is dependent on securing additional required financing through issuing additional equity, debt instruments, sale of Company assets, obtaining payments associated with a joint venture farm-out, or otherwise.
-Given the Company's capital commitment requirements under the Company's PPLs outlined in Note 9.
-E&E assets of the Consolidated Financial Statements, the Company would have challenges in meeting its operating requirements for the 12-month period from the balance sheet date.
-While the Company has been successful in meeting its working capital requirements in the past, (i.e. in April 2022 the Company was able to raise \$35.0 million through the 2022 Convertible Loan, and in July 2022 signed the 2022 JOA Amendment securing funding for drilling the Wei-1 well), and although the Company believes in the viability of its strategy and that the actions presently being taken by Management will provide the best opportunity for the Company to continue as a going concern, there can be no assurances to that effect.
+Given the Company's capital commitment requirements outlined in Note 16 of the Consolidated Financial Statements, the Company would have challenges in meeting its operating requirements for the 12-month period from the balance sheet date.
+While the Company has been successful in meeting its working capital requirements in the past, and although the Company believes in the viability of its strategy and that the actions presently being taken by Management will provide the best opportunity for the Company to continue as a going concern, there can be no assurances to that effect.
 As a result, there exist material uncertainties which cast significant doubt as to the Company's ability to continue as a going concern.